ABQFilmTour/ABQFIlmTourBackend/docs/rest/api.md

 ### <a name="getImage"></a>GET

+Gets an image.

-Gets all images on a FilmLocation.
+Gets a single image on a film location endpoint, referenced by its internal ID